Tombert/Frameworkey-Erlang/README.md

 ```

 These functions can be chained ad-nauseum.
 If you wanted to have fifty actions handle an action, be my guest.
 Just make sure that the last action returns a map with the key `json`.

+## What tech is powering this?

+Besides my amazingly clever ingenuity, Frameworkey is powered by the amazingly wonderful [Cowboy](http://ninenines.eu/docs/en/cowboy/HEAD/guide/) server.
+I use Sync so that I don't have to constantly reload stuff.
+It's not hard.